PauloGrosso/Robot-Car/README.md

-**IMPORTANT:** This project is out of date.
-I will update this page in late June.
-Thank you.

 # Bluetooth-Controlled Robot Vehicle

 ## About This Project
 This project can be served as a basic guideline for building robots of any kind.
 It is simple to build and easy to make further improvement.
+The fabrication cost is about $60.

 ![Photo](scheme/photo.JPG)

 ## Components
-**Car Chassis**
+**Car Chassis:**

-**4 Motors**

-**Bread Board**
-  * For connecting and organizing all the wires

-**Arduino Uno**

-**H-Bridge**
+I brought two acrylic boards and four wheels on Amazon for quick prototyping purposes.

+**4 Motors**: Four motors are brushed gear motors with DC 6 - 9 voltage power supply.
+These motors are standard and simple to control with PWM.

+**Bread Board**: Breadboard is used to organize all wires.

+**Arduino Uno**: Arduino Uno is used as the microcontroller.

-  * For this project, L298N Motor Drive Controller Board DC Dual H-Bridge was used
+**H-Bridge**: L298N Motor Drive Controller Board DC Dual H-Bridge is used as the intermediate component between the microcontroller and the motors.
+It allows speed and direction control by reading four PWM signals from the microcontroller.
-  * For controlling the motors

-**9 V Batteries**
-  * Power supply for both Arduino and motor system

-**Bluetooth Module**
- * For communication and control
+**9 V Batteries**: Two 9-V Batteries are used for powering the microcontroller and the four motors.

+**Bluetooth Module**: Bluetooth module is used to communicate between the microcontroller and the laptop monitor.
+The microcontroller reads the command received from the bluetooth module.

 ## Schematics
 ![optional caption text](scheme/bluetooth.jpg)

-Note: The Motor Control Unit is the H-Bridge.
+Note: The Motor Control Unit is the L298N Motor Drive Controller Board.

 ## Design Analysis
 ![Figure 1](scheme/mechanics1.jpg)
+**(Figure 1)**

 The idea for driving the vehicle forward and backward is activating all four wheels in the same direction.

 ![](scheme/mechanics2.jpg)
+**(Figure 2)**

-This project uses differential wheels to change direction.
-The general idea is to make motors spin in different directions.
-One side wheels spin in a direction while the wheels on the other side spin in an opposite direction.
-Thus, it produces a rotation on the chassis.
+This project uses differential drive to change direction.
+Motors on two sides can run at a different speed or in the opposite direction.
+The difference of the wheel’s spinning speed would cause the chassis to turn.
+If one side wheels spin in a direction while the wheels on the other side spin in an opposite direction, the chassis will spin along the central axis.

 ## Further Improvement
 One of the most important improvement I will make for this project is the controlling UI on the computer.
 Right now, the vehicle can only read four commands: forward, backward, turn right, and turn left.

 ## Code
-This is the arduino code with extension .ino
+This is the Arduino code:
 ```
 int v = 200;